banodoco/Reigh/structure.md

 # Reigh: Developer Onboarding

-> **Important: This Document Reflects Current State Only**
-> • This guide documents the current architecture and setup, not historical changes or bug fixes.
-> • For change history, see git commits, pull requests, or dedicated changelog files.
-> • Keep this document up-to-date with the actual codebase, not past issues.

 > **How to Use This Guide**
 > • Skim the Tech Stack & Directory tables below to orient yourself.
 > • Need implementation specifics?
 Follow the links to sub-docs in [structure_detail/](structure_detail/) (one file per topic).
+> • This guide documents the current architecture and setup, not historical changes or bug fixes.
+If you need to see change history, fetch git commits.
 > • When in doubt, the source of truth is always the code – this guide just points you in the right direction.

 > **When to Update This Guide & Sub-Docs**